-The CEI have delivered 479 hectares of bog restoration work across six sites since 2013, utilising funding from the SEPA Water Environment Fund, the Heritage Lottery Fund, Cumnock and Doon Valley Minerals Trust, Peatland Action Fund, INFINIS and the LIFE+ financial instrument of the European Community (LIFE13 BIO/UK/000428 EcoCo LIFE), South Ayrshire Waste Environment Trust (SAWET), the Scottish Government and European Union-Ayrshire LEADER 2014-2020 Programme.
+The CEI have delivered 609 hectares of bog restoration work across seven sites since 2013, utilising funding from the SEPA Water Environment Fund, the Heritage Lottery Fund, Cumnock and Doon Valley Minerals Trust, Peatland Action Fund, INFINIS, LIFE+ financial instrument of the European Community (LIFE13 BIO/UK/000428 EcoCo LIFE), South Ayrshire Waste Environment Trust (SAWET), the Scottish Government and European Union-Ayrshire LEADER 2014-2020 Programme.
 Through our Nature Network Legacy Project CEI will continue to explore opportunities to work with land managers to conserve bog habitats.

 The project has commissioned a number of habitat surveys with the aims of prioritising sites for restoration, gathering baseline habitat data and informing restoration and management plans.
 Peatland habitat work has been carried out by highly skilled contractors who have used a range of techniques, including constructing peat and plastic piling dams, creating trench bunds, tree felling and scrub clearance.

 The CEI have used their expertise and taken advice from others experienced in bog restoration to use the best available methods to ensure the best possible results.
 We hope that the improvements at our sites will benefit bog wildlife, and will be carrying out surveys with volunteers to monitor the success of the restoration work and to collect biological and habitat data.

 To read more about the CEI’s restoration sites, click on the links below: